 Then the SVT-A sensor battery can last 3 years and 6 months, which is a huge difference.

 3. SVT-LA series long-range wireless vibration sensors.
 The battery capacity of SVT-LA sensor is 4,000mA.
 The power consumption of SVT-LA series sensors is slightly higher than SVT-A series sensors.
-We recommend using 90% of the duration of SVT-A series sensors for SVT-LA series sensors.
+We recommend using 70%-80% of the battery duration of SVT-A series sensors for SVT-LA series sensors.

 4. SVT-LV series long-range wireless vibration sensors.
 The battery capacity of SVT-LA sensor is 4,000mA.
-The power consumption of SVT-LA series sensors is slightly better than SVT-V series sensors.
-We recommend using 110% of the duration of SVT-V series sensors for SVT-LV series sensors.
+The power consumption of SVT-LA series sensors is slightly better than or comparable to SVT-V series sensors.
+We recommend using the same battery duration of SVT-V series sensors for SVT-LV series sensors.